wp-plugins/123linkit-affiliate-marketing-tool/readme.txt

 == Description ==

-123LinkIt Affiliate Plugin - Generate money easily from your blog by transforming keywords into affiliate links.
+Generate money easily from your blog by transforming keywords into affiliate links.
 No need to apply to affiliate networks or advertisers - we do it all for you.
 Just pick from our list of recommendations and you're good to go!
 Navigate to Settings -> 123LinkIt configuration to get started.

 == Installation ==

 1. Install the plugin
-1. Create an account at [123LinkIt](http://www.123linkit.com "123LinkIt")
+2. Create an account at [123LinkIt](http://www.123linkit.com "123LinkIt") to receive your Public & Private API keys.
+These keys will allow us to track your commissions and link data
-1. Go to Settings -> 123LinkIt configuration and input your newly received public and private keys
+3. In your WordPress blog, go to Settings -> 123LinkIt configuration and input your keys.
+We recommend copying and pasting this directly to avoid inaccuracy.

 == Frequently Asked Questions ==

-= Is it free? =

-Yes
+= See http://123linkit.com/general/faq for a full list

 == Screenshots ==

-No Screenshots
+=Visit our homepage for more info

 == Changelog ==

+=0.1.4-Added new description with more details, fixed links bug.

-= 0.0.1 =
+=0.0.1 =
-* Alpha release
+* Alpha release - this is the first version of the plugin and some problems will arise.
+Please contact us anytime with questions or to report bugs.
+We're committed to making continously improving this plugin and adding new features so please send in your feedback and ideas too.

 == Upgrade Notice ==
 No Upgrade Notices